-MFDS implemented the Special Act on Imported Food Safety Management (hereinafter referred to as the Special Act) and the implementing regulations on February 4, 2016.
+MFDS implemented the Special Act on Imported Food Safety Management (hereinafter referred to as the Special Act) and the implementing regulations in 2016.
 In accordance with the Special Act, MFDS requires the pre-registration of foreign facilities that wish to export food products to Korea.
 Food products include processed food products, agricultural products such as grains, fruits, etc., health functional food, fishery products, food additives, and food packages/containers/equipment.
 Foreign facilities shall be registered with MFDS prior to import declaration.
-MFDS set up an electronic registration system at https://impfood.mfds.go.kr so that either foreign manufacturers or local importers can register foreign food facilities on-line.
+MFDS set up an electronic registration system at https://impfood.mfds.go.kr for foreign manufacturers or their local importers to register the facilities on-line.
 Registration can also be done by postal mail.
 MFDS completes facility registration within three working days.
-Once the foreign manufacturer is registered by MFDS, it is valid for 2 years.
-Renewal of registration shall be completed at least 7 days before the registration expires.
+Once the foreign manufacturer is registered by MFDS, it is valid for two years.
+Renewal of registration shall be completed at least seven days before the registration expires.

-As for establishments of livestock products, MFDS recognizes meat and poultry establishments listed in the FSIS Meat and Poultry Inspection Directory as the system approval.
+As for establishments of livestock products, MFDS recognizes meat and poultry establishments listed in the USDA FSIS Meat and Poultry Inspection Directory.
 As for establishments of dairy products and egg products, MFDS recognized establishments that have a record of export to Korea prior to the implementation of the Special Act as registered establishments.
-This means that those establishments with a record do not require any additional registration.
 For any new establishment of dairy or egg products that wishes to export products to Korea, registration shall be made through the exporting government.
 For this registration, the following documents shall be submitted to FAS/Seoul (agseoul@fas.usda.gov).